Dabendorf/Norwegian-Train-Price-Calendarinator/README.md

 * Travelday: ```connections: List[Connection], date: str```

 ## Debug
 There is an example file in the debug folder.
-Activate ``debug=True`` in the main function such that it is not necessary to download the data every time you test something.
+Activate ``debug  True`` in the config file such that it is not necessary to download the data every time you test something.
 This may also prevent you from being IP banned